AlexProgrammerDE/SoulFire/README.md

 > [!WARNING]
 > This is a very powerful tool that shall only be used to attack your own servers.
 Ensure your own DDoS protection
-> provider and your host are okay with stress-tests.
+> provider, and your host are okay with stress-tests.
 If you use this software to attack others, you make yourself (or your
-> legal guardians) criminally liable, the developers of SoulFire are not responsible for your own actions.
+> legal guardians) criminally liable; the developers of SoulFire are not responsible for your own actions.

 ---